fang001021/MSATr/README.md

 # MSATr:Multi-scale Attention Transformer
 This is python implementation for the paper "A Non-Uniform Low-Light Image Enhancement Method with Multi-Scale Attention Transformer and Luminance Consistency Loss", which is under review in the journal The Visual Computer.
-We have uploaded the datasets and all the test results for reference.
-The model and training codes is coming soon after collation.
+We have uploaded codes, datasets and all the test results for reference.
 # Method
 The overall structure of the model is shown below:
 [fig2.pdf](https://github.com/fang001021/MSATr/files/13760962/fig2.pdf)